civo/terraform-template/README.md

 7. Visit the nginx pod using the ingress

-8. > TODO: a terraform kubernetes service with Traefik annotation pointed to the nginx deployment is required
+8. > TODO: a terraform Kubernetes service with Traefik annotation pointed to the nginx deployment is required

-## HLD
+## High-Level Design

 This is an overview of the infrastructure being managed by this repo.